-Back in 2002, a young boy, deeply concerned by the plight of abandoned mentally challenged children, made a life-altering decision.
-Instead of choosing any of the well recognized careers of his time, he decided to dedicate his life to the cause of the mentally challenged.
-He began to learn how to become a professional care-giver while doing his best to eradicate the social stigma attached to this condition.
+Back in 2002, a young boy, deeply concerned by the plight of abandoned children with intellectual disabilities (ID), made a life-altering decision.
+Instead of choosing any of the well recognized careers of his time, he decided to dedicate his life to the cause of the intellectually disabled.
+He learned how to become a professional care-giver while doing his best to eradicate the social stigma attached to this condition.

 Iyyappan Subramaniyan founded Sri Arunodayam (a Registered Charitable Trust) and began his critical work with a single child on May 22, 2003.
 Having firsthand experience with an elder brother who had Down syndrome, Iyyappan and his family had faced society’s harsh judgement and indifference in his village in Thiruvarur district.
 The complete lack of awareness and medical facilities at that time, made him realize the urgent need to work for this marginalized section of humanity.
-He pursued an education in the field of disability and rehabilitation and learnt that very few organizations in India actually work for the abandoned mentally challenged destitute.
+He pursued an education in the field of disability and rehabilitation and learned that very few organizations in India actually work for destitutes with intellectual disabilities.
 And so, he threw open Sri Arunodayam’s doors to all such children deserted by their families.

 Recognizing the good work being done, the Government of Tamil Nadu (under the Juvenile Justice Act by the Department of Social Defense) certified Sri Arunodayam as a Reception Unit in 2008.
 And the recognitions continue.